iccir/SpeakerSelect/README.md

 ---
 ## License

-I only care about proper attributed in source code.
+I only care about proper attribution in source code.
 While attribution in binary form is welcomed, it is not necessary.

 Hence, unless otherwise noted, all files in this project are licensed under